 Comments: The test result is agnostic to RTP packets being received by the system under test or not.
 NTP time calculations require 64-bit integer arithmetic capability.
-The pass criterion corresponds to a minimum clock accuracy of 0.1% but a much higher accuracy should in general be expected.
+The pass criterion corresponds to a minimum clock accuracy of 0.1% but a much higher accuracy should in general be expected, however in some cases the test setup can introduce packet delay jitter that makes accurate measurement impossible and the above values are chosen as a trade-off.

 6.2.4.3 Wrapped NTP Test